cfe-lab/MiCall/CONTRIBUTING.md

 called MiCall that points to the source code.
 Make sure you have a developer account on illumina.com.

+Here's a little bash script to build the Docker image from the local version of the source code, and launch it for testing:

+    #!/bin/sh
+    sudo docker build -t docker.illumina.com/cfelab/micall /media/sf_MiCall/ && \
+    sudo docker push docker.illumina.com/cfelab/micall && \
+    sudo spacedock -a <agent id from Form Builder> -m https://mission.basespace.illumina.com

+That doesn't put a version number tag on the Docker image.
+You'll need to put your own agent id in place, get it from the Form Builder page.

+Here's a related script that pulls a tagged release from GitHub, builds the Docker image, tags it with the version number, and launches it for testing:

+    #!/bin/sh
+    if [ -z $1 ]; then
+      echo Missing version tag.
+      exit 1
+    fi
+    sudo docker build -t docker.illumina.com/cfelab/micall:$1 https://github.com/cfe-lab/MiCall.git#v$1 && \
+    sudo docker push docker.illumina.com/cfelab/micall:$1 && \
+    sudo spacedock -a <agent id from Form Builder> -m https://mission.basespace.illumina.com

 [bsvm]: https://developer.basespace.illumina.com/docs/content/documentation/native-apps/setup-dev-environment

 ### PyInstaller ###